Your submission was sent successfully! Close

 3. Launch instances

-In the following steps, we’ll launch two instances called myinstance-1 and myinstance-2 on the ephemeral storage using the 20.04 image, the myflavor flavor and the mykeypair key pair, attached to the mysubnet subnet with the default security group attached.
+In the following steps, we’ll launch two instances called myinstance-1 and myinstance-2 on the ephemeral storage using the ubuntu image, the myflavor flavor and the mykeypair key pair, attached to the mysubnet subnet with the default security group attached.

 Launch instances through the OpenStack client